-The purpose of the Code of Conduct is to describe minimum standards of conduct in all behaviour and decision making to ensure the safety and well-being of students, parents and staff.
+The purpose of the Code of Conduct is to describe minimum standards of conduct in all behaviour and decision making to ensure the safety and wellbeing of students, parents and staff.
 The Code applies to staff, students, volunteers, parents and guardians as applicable.

-To view the Parent Code of Conduct and Student Code of Conduct, please refer to the school-website.
+To view the Parent Code of Conduct and Student Code of Conduct, please refer to the documents on our school website: